ducmn/ducmn.github.io/_posts/2022-4-6-Vietnamese-Writers.md

 - Phùng Quán: Very Straussian, so don't be fooled by his seemingly pro-Communist tone
 - Trần Đăng Khoa: A clever guy who has been trying to escape people's perception of him as a child prodigy for decades
 - Viet Thanh Nguyen: An idealistic-second-generation-American-immigrant.
 Man doesn't know much about what's happening in Vietnam, though he offers a nice (albeit ultra liberal) outsider's view on things
-- Hồ Xuân Hương: No one knows if she actually exists, but she's really funny
+- Hồ Xuân Hương: No one knows who she really is, but she's really funny (like Elena Ferrante)